GSI-HPC/openssh-container-login/README.md

 > whitespace or spread across multiple `SendEnv` directives.
 The default is not
 > to send any environment variables.

 Note tat the `root` account will always default to `SINGULARITY_CONTAINER=none`.
 This grantees administrative access to a node.
 This is particularly imported if there is only a single `sshd` instance running on the node.
+Either use the SSH client option `-o SendEnv=SINGULARITY_CONTAINER` or append this configuration an SSH per-user configuration file in `~/.ssh/config` or the per-user configuration file in `/etc/ssh/ssh_config`.

 ## Development & Testing